 Kanban is a project management framework that supports the Agile project management methodology.
 Essentially, Agile is an overarching strategy for managing projects.
 It provides you with key principles and values to adhere to but doesn’t tell you how to achieve them.

-Kanban gives you detailed, tactical instructions on how you can implement Agile.
+Kanban is an Agile framework that focuses on workflows and moving tasks from “to-do” to “completed.”.
 It’s not the only Agile framework you can use, but it is one of the most popular.

 What is personal Kanban?